Consumer medicine information

 MACE occurred in 7% of patients with advanced RCC treated with Bavencio in combination with axitinib compared to 3.4% treated with sunitinib in JAVELIN Renal 101.
 These events included death due to cardiac events (1.4%), Grade 3-4 myocardial infarction (2.8%), and Grade 3-4 congestive heart failure (1.8%).
 Median time to onset of MACE was 4.2 months (range: 2 days to 24.5 months).

-Other adverse reactions.
+Other immune-mediated adverse reactions.

-The following clinically significant, immune-related adverse reactions have been reported with avelumab or other PD-1/PD-L1 blocking antibodies.
+The following clinically significant, immune-mediated adverse reactions have been reported with avelumab or other PD-1/PD-L1 blocking antibodies.
 Severe or fatal cases have been reported for some of these adverse reactions: autoimmune haemolytic anaemia (AIHA), systemic inflammatory response syndrome (SIRS).

-Avelumab should be permanently discontinued for any other Grade 3 immune-related adverse reactions that recur and for any Grade 4 treatment related adverse reactions except for endocrinopathies controlled with hormone replacement, see Section 4.2 Dose and Method of Administration.
+Avelumab should be permanently discontinued for any other Grade 3 immune-mediated adverse reactions that recur and for any Grade 4 treatment related adverse reactions except for endocrinopathies controlled with hormone replacement, see Section 4.2 Dose and Method of Administration.

 Patients excluded from clinical studies.